 By the end of the program you will have designed and made at least one unique piece of jewellery, which can be worn or become a unique hand-held object (this is not a program in beading and wirework).

 Enrol at any location

-You will need to attend approximately 6 hours of class over 1 day per week for 5 weeks.
-An indication of how your weekly timetable may look is: Saturday, 9:00am to 4:00pm.
+You will need to attend approximately 6 hours of class a week over 1 day a week for 5 weeks.
+An indication of how your weekly timetable may look is: Saturday, 9.00am to 4.00pm.

 Find out more about applying and enrolling: http://www.sydneytafe.edu.au/courses/applying-and-enrolling